Nursing

 Program Expectations

-Students admitted into the Nursing Program are expected to comply with the Health Science Program Regulations and Expectations as published in the Programs of Study section of the Wallace State College Catalog.
+Students admitted into the nursing program are expected to comply with the Health Science Program Regulations and Expectations as published in the Programs of Study section of the Wallace State College Catalog.

 Transfer Students

-Students transferring into the Nursing Program must meet requirements for admission.
+Students transferring into the nursing program must meet requirements for admission.
 Only those equivalent general education and nursing courses taken at other accredited institutions and passed with a “C” or better will be applied toward completion of the program.
 Alabama Community College System Concept-based Nursing Curriculum courses may be transferred without further review of the course syllabus.
 Nursing courses from other institutions will be accepted only after review by the accepting institution to ensure content consistency.
 Students attempting to transfer credit hours must be eligible to return to the previous institution.
 Students will be required to provide a letter of good standing from the Dean/Director of Nursing at the transferring institution.

 Students are accepted contingent on available space and will only be admitted upon clearance of a background check and drug screen, as well as passage of validation testing for math and nursing skills.
 Completed WSCC-DNE physical form and CPR card will be required.
 Graduation from the Nursing Program is contingent on completing at least 25% of required program hours at Wallace State Community College.